 Stay Fiscally Fit

-To survive in today’s business world, companies have to look for every advantage and cut costs where they can.
-Hiring freelancers is an option to reduce one of the biggest expenses in any business – staffing.
+No matter how much things change, one thing remains the same: companies look for every advantage and opportunity to cut costs where they can.
+When a company chooses to hire freelancers, it’s a sure-fire way to reduce one of the biggest expenses in any business – staffing.
 A company can save money with freelancers because they don’t have all the added costs on top of salary, such as training and benefits.

 Let’s explore how hiring freelancers vs. direct hires can help you stay fiscally fit.
 With a direct hire, you pay HR to go through applications, do background checks on and conduct interviews with those who seem like a reasonable candidate.
 Once hired, they may go through significant training.
 If it’s a full-time position, you will need to ensure their 32-40 hours each week are filled with work to maintain optimal productivity.
-As a full-time employee, there will be benefit costs as well.
+For full-time employees, there will be benefit costs as well.

-With a freelancer, you pay only for the work they do and the time spent on the work.
+When you hire a freelancer, you pay only for the work they do and the time they spent on the project.
 If you only need their help for 30 hours, you only pay for 30 hours.
 No associated training and benefit costs here!

-Not all positions will be right for freelancers however, many companies overlook areas where they can outsource the work to people outside the organization.
-Questions that can help you determine the right option include the following:
+Not all positions will be the right opportunity to hire freelancers however, many companies overlook areas where they could outsource the work to external resources.
+Here are some questions to ask yourself to determine whether the time is right to hire freelancers:

-- Will the person have access to confidential or sensitive information within the company?
+Will the person have access to confidential or sensitive company information?
 In certain circumstances, it may be best to hire a traditional employee.
 However, these days even sensitive accounting and bookkeeping tasks or Human Resources tasks can be outsourced.
+Proprietary brand and technology intel can as well.
 Confidential and competitive information and access can be protected by asking the freelancer to complete a legally-binding non-disclosure agreement.

-- Does the job require special knowledge or deep experience?
-If special technical or industry knowledge is necessary, you may find a higher quality or seasoned worker in a freelancer than what your budget can afford for a full-time hire.
+Does the job require special knowledge or deep experience?
+If special technical or industry knowledge is necessary, you may find a higher quality or seasoned worker in a freelancer with more experience than what your budget could afford in a full-time hire with a comparable resume.